 All tuition and fees must be paid or confirmed by the Financial Aid Office by the advertised tuition deadline; otherwise, the student's schedule will be deleted.
 If deleted, students may re-register for open classes.
-All tuition and fees for these classes must be paid or confirmed by the Financial Aid Office by the advertised tuition deadline; otherwise, the student's schedule will be deleted.
+Payment of tuition, fees, and other charges may be made by cash, personal check, cashier's check, traveler's check, money order, debit card, or credit card.
 Common forms of financial assistance include Pell Grants, Stafford Loans, Supplemental Educational Opportunity Grants, Institutional Scholarships, Vocational Rehabilitation, WIA, TAA, Veteran's Rehabilitation, etc.